Ry-F3/holdu/README.md

 <br>

-Since 2016, I have been immersed in the health and social sector, collaborating with agencies and private organizations.
-Through conversations with clients served by these agencies, I discovered a recurring sentiment: the absence of a personal touch due to the overwhelming caseloads managed by these entities.
+Since 2016, I have been working in the health and social sector, collaborating with agencies and private organizations.
+Through conversations with clients, served by these agencies, I discovered a recurring problem: the absence of a personal touch.

-This realization inspired my project.
+My realization inspired this project.
 While previously considering self-employment, the challenge lay in finding a support worker to fill in during my absence and vice versa.
 While platforms like LinkedIn cater well to professionals, they may seem daunting for the health and social use cases.
 I aimed to develop a product with a less intimidating interface, characterized by soothing colors.

 I envisioned a solution born from real-life experiences, facilitating direct connections between individuals and empowering families to hire support directly.
 Although the product is currently in its MVP stage, with features yet to be fully realized, this mission statement serves as the guiding principle for the project's completion.